jakewhitton/notes/notes/12/2_AP Macroeconomics/3_Aggregate Demand, Aggregate Supply, and Fiscal Policy/master.md

     * Basic premise is that AS is a horizontal until it meetes with demand, where it starts going up
     * **Sticky wages** = a characteristic of input costs to stay relatively constant
 - **Intermediate range** = a section of upward sloping AS curve meant to link the classical and keynesian AS curve

+---

+# 2017-03-06

+## Phillip's Curve
+- **Phillip's curve** = a graph that demonstrates an inverse relationship between inflation and unemplyoment